igorkorepanov/estate/README.md

 end
 ```

-You can also use the empty_initial_state: true option to enable the creation of a model with a nil initial state.
+You can also use the `empty_initial_state: true` option to enable the creation of a model with a `nil` initial state:

 ```ruby
 class MyModel < ApplicationRecord